StoneCypher/jssm-viz-cli/README.md

 ## Getting started

-Easiest approach is to install globally, which creates a command-line wrapper
+If you want to use this as a CLI in general, install globally, which creates a command-line wrapper:

 ```bash
 npm install -g jssm-viz